Why You Need More Than One Tool

 Unified Scanning: One Command for All Engines

-If installing and managing multiple tools separately seems cumbersome, ContractScan wraps five independent engines (Slither, Mythril, Semgrep, Aderyn, and Foundry Fuzz) into a single scan.
+If managing multiple tools separately is cumbersome, ContractScan wraps five independent engines (Slither, Mythril, Semgrep, Aderyn, and AI) into a single scan.

 # ContractScan CI API — run all five engines simultaneously